lamr18/AFMgrooves/README.md

 #### Ouputs
 The function outputs several plots:
-- a 2D and a 3D view of the AFM image
+- a 2D and a 3D view of the AFM image.
-- a 2D plot of the GB detection mask, GB lines and perpendicular profile lines
+- a 2D plot of the GB detection mask, GB lines and perpendicular profile lines.
--
+- four titled plots of different cumulative probability distributions calculated from the data.